emafree/f2-commander/docs/testing.md

    - Redo the same test **with** a trailing slash, same effect is expected.

  - Copy a file to a new directory:
-   **KNOWN BUG**: fails with an exception
    - Copy a file,
    - change the target path to include a non-existing directory,
-   - a confirmation dialog is shown to the user to confirm the directory creation,
+   - an error message is shown to the the user.
-   - the directory is created and the file is copied only if confirmed.

  - Overwrite a file on copy:
    **KNOWN BUG**: currently saliently overwrites the target file